 At the 2021 World Archery Championships in Yankton, United States, two months later, she won silver with her team.

-Alejandra Valencia Named to Mexican Team for Tokyo 2020 Olympic Games
+A. Valencia Mexican Team For Tokyo 2020 Olympic Games

-At the Tokyo 2020 Olympic Games, Mexican archers Alejandra Valencia and Luis Alvarez won bronze in the mixed team event by defeating Yasemin Anagoz and Mete Gazoz of Turkey, 6-2.
+At the Tokyo 2020 Olympic Games, Mexican archers A. Valencia and Luis Alvarez won bronze in the mixed team event by defeating Yasemin Anagoz and Mete Gazoz of Turkey, 6-2.

 It was the first medal for the Mexican delegation at Tokyo 2020 and the third for Latin America in archery.
 The Mexican duo, seeded fourth with 1136 points, advanced to the semifinals by defeating the third-seeded Germans 6-2.
 In the first round and the fourth-seeded British by the same score of 6-0.

 They will face the second-seeded Koreans in the semifinals.
 When A. Valencia lost 5-1 to the greatest in the world, they argued with Turkey over who should win bronze.
 They were ecstatic after getting 6-2 (36, 27, 39, and 34 points).

 Following her fourth-place finish at the 2016 Olympics in Rio, A. Valencia has continued to develop into a better athlete.
 As the team’s go-to scorer, she has established herself as a reliable performer for the Mexican women’s squad.